Asheville Is in Crisis

 We reject the politics of division, the ideas that come from those in town that claim “I’ve got mine.”
 And we reject the idea that Asheville needs to be frozen in a moment in time.
 Its strict “exclusionary zoning” codes are the product of an era of segregation, designed to favor only the wealthy and the white.
 And its land use patterns recall a time when planners thought oil would flow forever.

 We can have homes in Asheville for everyone that needs one, and this means embracing housing abundance: understanding that single-family homes, duplexes, quadplexes, row houses, townhomes, condominiums, and apartment complexes all have the potential to add to the city’s character, appeal, and measures of equity; by making it more lively, livable, sustainable, diverse, and welcoming.

 Asheville For All’s Three Pillars for Housing Abundance and Diverse, Sustainable Communities

 Exclusionary zoning (aka single family zoning), parking minimums, and other rules favor the status quo and intentionally make it difficult for builders to build the places where people need to live.
 Creating various types of housing should be allowed “by right” based on the ability of such housing to foster vibrant, walkable, sustainable, and livable communities.

-City, county, and state governments should do their part to guarantee housing as a human right, and especially should build new public and/or social housing using “missing middle” styles and in locations with easy access to jobs, transit, and amenities.
+City, county, and state governments should do their part to guarantee housing as a human right, and especially should build or subsidize new income-restricted and/or social housing using “missing middle” styles and in locations with easy access to jobs, transit, and amenities.

 Housing and Transportation Go Hand in Hand